RedPitaya/Documentation/appsFeatures/remoteControl/remoteAndProg.rst

 Oscilloscope and other applications
 ------------------------------------------

-The simplest method to acquire data is to use the pre-built applications like oscilloscope, spectrum analyzer, bode analyzer, etc., that are accessible through the web interface.
-Use this option if you want to use Red Pitaya as a software-defined instrument and rarely requre to download the date to your computer and process it (usually screenshots and CSV data tables suffice).
+The easiest way to acquire data is to use the pre-built applications such as oscilloscope, spectrum analyser, bode analyser, etc. that are accessible through the web interface.
+Use this option if you want to use Red Pitaya as a software-defined instrument and rarely need to download the data to your computer and process it (usually screenshots and CSV data tables are sufficient).

-The data is acuired in 16384 sample-long buffers and then further processed depending on the instrument, before displayed in the web interface.
-The data can currently only be extracted upon user request via the application.
-Collecting data remotely through any application, besides the :ref:`Data stream control <streaming_top>` is currently unavailable.
+The data is captured in 16384 sample buffers and then processed depending on the instrument before being displayed in the web interface.
+The data can currently only be extracted from the application at the user's request.
+Remote data acquisition by any application other than :ref:`Data stream control <streaming_top>` is not currently available.

-For more information, please check :ref:`specific applications <all_apps>`.
+Please refer to :ref:`specific applications <all_apps>` for more information.
-Application source code is available `on our GitHub here <GitHub-apps>`_.
+Application source code is available on our GitHub here <GitHub-apps>.

 .. _GitHub-apps: https://github.com/RedPitaya/RedPitaya/tree/master/apps-tools